 You can have the best product analytics tool in the world, but if it doesn’t present you with clear and actionable ways to improve the user experience, why is it worth the money?

 At Chameleon, we believe that incredible products are built with the end-user in mind.
-As you continue to develop your product, we feel it is important for product managers to listen to their existing users, finding out about the perspectives of individual users on your product in its present state.
+As you continue to develop your product, it's important to listen to your existing users, finding out about their perspectives and opinions on your product in its present state.

-To enable a constant stream of communication between product teams and end-users, Chameleon offers custom surveys from inside your product for immediate user feedback.
+To enable a constant stream of communication between product teams and end-users, you can use Chameleon to build user surveys from inside your product for immediate user feedback.
 These can be fully customized to blend into your product, without feeling like a ‘plugin’.

 As users navigate around your product, you can set various triggers to initiate the appearance of a survey.
 By triggering surveys based on user actions, your users will be able to send feedback that is centered around their experiences using certain sections and elements of your product, making it highly relevant.